 A diagnosis may be based on a physical examination, medical history, blood tests, scans or fluid analysis.

-If you are diagnosed with peritonitis, it is likely you will be hospitalised for treatment.
+If you are diagnosed with peritonitis, you will need to be hospitalised for treatment.

 Surgery may be carried out to repair any ruptured organs and antibiotics are also likely to be administered.